Hong Kong leader Carrie Lam faces public in dialogue session | DW | 26.09.2019

 In her opening remarks, Lam expressed to the public her hopes of bringing about change for the good of all Hong Kongers.

-"This is not just a PR show but aimed to bring change" so Hong Kong can be a better country, Lam said.
+"This is not just a PR show but aimed to bring change," Lam said.

 The city has seen almost 17 weeks straight of sometimes violent anti-government protests.